-Links between Eurocodes and products harmonised technical specifications (ENs and ETAs)
+Links between Eurocodes and harmonized technical specifications (ENs and ETAs) for products

-There is a need for consistency between the harmonised technical specifications for construction products and the technical rules for works.
+There is a need for consistency between the harmonized technical specifications for construction products and the technical rules for works4.
 Furthermore, all the information accompanying the CE Marking of the construction products which refer to Eurocodes should clearly mention which Nationally Determined Parameters have been taken into account.

-Additional information specific to EN 1992-1-2
+Additional information specific to EN 1993-1-2

-EN 1992- 1-2 describes the Principles, requirements and rules for the structural design of buildings exposed to fire, including the following aspects.
+EN 1993-1-2 describes the principles, requirements and rules for the structural design of steel buildings exposed to fire, including the following aspects.